mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 And also, the face, the look is of course different, but they are the same.
 All buddhas and ancestors, same look, same face – different, but they are the same and one.
 So exactly they are different, but you can [feel] the same feeling.

 Do you understand?
-For instance, [if you are] American, if you [have lived] in United States for many, many years: everyone has a different look, but if your life is reflected in the same mirror, so-called American culture, you can see the same look.
-Can’t you?
-Sure, you can see, “Oh, you are American.” *[He chuckles.]*
+For instance, [if you are] American, if you [have lived] in United States for many, many years: everyone has a different look, but if your life is reflected in the same mirror, so-called American culture, you can see the same look, can’t you?
+Sure, you can see: “Oh, you are American.” *[He chuckles.]*

 Yes, you can. *[Laughter.]*

 Well, from now on, you try. *[He laughs.]*

-Particularly when you go to Europe... not necessarily in Japan; Japan is completely different, you know?
+Particularly when you go to Europe... not necessarily Japan; Japan is completely different, you know?
 All are Japanese.
 But if you go to Europe, you are almost the same as Europeans, but still you are American.
-[People] can realize; people [ask], “Are you American?”
+[People] can [see]; people [ask], “Are you American?”
 Yes, you can see.
 So, the looks are different, but exactly the same look: so-called American.

-But not [a cultural] mirror: if your life is reflected in the huge spiritual mirror, exactly everyone has the same look.
+But [if it is] not [a cultural] mirror, if your life is reflected in the huge spiritual mirror, everyone has exactly the same look.
 Yes, it is true.
 Completely beyond races, completely beyond the cultural background, you become exactly the same look.

 And also, he says [...] “shape” and “mold”. [...]
-“Shape” means, you know, the same type, same form. *Gassho*, this is a shape – you know, the *gassho* form.
+“Shape” means, you know, the same type, same form. *Gassho*: this is a shape – you know, the *gassho* form.
 If you do *gassho*, there is a certain shape there.
 If you do zazen, you have the same shape.
 [There are the] so-called five *skandhas* – nose, mouth, and ears – but exactly the same shape.
 If your life is reflected in the spiritual [mirror], that huge mirror, your shape becomes the same with buddhas, ancestors, everyone.
 If you don’t believe me, do zazen! *[He laughs.]* Your shape becomes the same.
 Even if you don’t face me, I can see the same shape from your back.

 So this is true.